You may remember my Rain Garden’s before-and-after (if not, click here.)

 It made me so happy to see so much life in the garden, having flashbacks to the barren space it was when I moved in.

-When creating my pollinator garden, it was important that it was visually beautiful and not just a mish-mash of one of this and one of that.
+When creating my pollinator garden, it was important that it was aesthetically pleasing, and not just a mish-mash of one of this and one of that.

-When the focus is on pollinator plants, it can be really easy to end up with a garden that has an overabundance of teeny tiny flowers on plants that have teeny tiny leaves.
+When the focus is on pollinator plants, it can easily turn into a garden that has an overabundance of teeny tiny flowers on plants that have teeny tiny leaves.

-Therefore, one of the main things I focused on was the importance of contrast.
+Therefore, one of the main design concepts I focused on was the importance of contrast.

 Contrast, Contrast, Contrast!